precup/bimon/README.md

 src/mrp_manager.py:212:            sys.exit(1)
 bisect needs to handle its own error codes

-48 Functional
+27 Functional
-  21 Major
+  14 Major
-  - 3 Hotkeys
   - 2 MacOS support
         Support storing folders instead of binaries
         Support running nested file
   - 4 Optimize decompression times, redo bundles to match
-  - 4 Autoextract next possible commits in threads while bisecting get_next_commits needs updating
   - 8 zip mode
         conversion command
-  27 Minor
+  13 Minor
-      Bugs
+      3 Bugs
-      - 1 defend against size 0 ranges
-      - 1 audit behavior for extremely small commit ranges (1 commit, etc)
-      - 1 fix bugs with start_commit not being included in rev-lists
-      - 1 progress bar clips onto next line, blank line before histogram line??
+      - 1 double check rev lists were meant to include start commit (bisect _rev_list only)
       - 1 ctrl c jumps up by 1 and overwrites the bottom bar of the compiler output
-      - 1 signal handler death message is incorrect for instadie modes
-      - 1 check that I don't assume range_start and range_end are resolved
       - 1 couldn't find that one MRP in the comments
-      - 1 check that is_ancestor being false for self isn't a problem Arguments
+      1 Arguments
-      - 2 use the commit range arguments everywhere add initial range argument to bisect
+      - 1 add initial range argument to bisect, automarks as good and bad respectively 1 Input/Output
-      - 1 allow for ranges in commit lists
-      - 1 boolean arguments shouldn't require the positionals, really awkward
-      - 1 startup check for range validity Input/Output
-      - 1 print link to the issue page on repro
-      - 1 add issue number to project title
-      - 1 some inputs should allow enter for y probably
-      - 1 fallback bar if no unicode and no color
-      - 1 color bar shouldn't show if color is disabled/not supported
-      - 1 non unicode support
       - 1 256 color histogram support??
-      Misc
+      8 Misc
       - 1 bisect error codes
       - 1 cache before using so you don't have to reunpack on ctrl c
       - 1 Should more things fetch?
       --
-      - 1 bisect:320 no more commits to test (expand range?)
+      - 1 bisect:457 no more commits to test (expand range?)
-      - 1 fast way to upload mrp
+      - 1 export command
       - 1 keep track of a latest commit for repro instead of using the range?
+      - 1 repro try to use the one from HEAD/currently in bin?
+      --
+      - 1 I don't love how the bundles are computed only based on the config range
+      - 1 init should have a -y mode

-10 Finishing touches
+6 Finishing touches
-- 1 Add anything else useful to the init command validate config commit range should be extant binary name
 - 1 Finalize requirements.txt
-- 2 Support command completion
 - 2 Better output, colors, text decorations?
-- 2 handle non live printmodes
 - 1 progress bar feels a bit cluttered
+- 1 update started further back than it should retest
+- 1 check that get_commit_time gets the right commit time

 Clean up
 - Code clean up pass
 - Repo organization pass
-- Use types consistently (dict vs Dict?)
 - Run a linter
 - Use correct ref/rev for git stuff
 - Consistent use of is not None vs truthiness
+- Consistent use of _ prefixes

 Testing
 - General
-- Check which arguments are required and which aren't
-- Non LLVM build outputs
 - Windows
       Needed to manually install pyreadline3, pywinpty
       can't scroll while subcommand is printing
-      unicode support is garbage

 Documentation
 - Write README.md